kolbyboesel/Recipe-Tok-V0/README.md

   - Cooking time
   - Tags and metadata

-🔹 The dataset was processed and stored in **MongoDB** to power RecipeTok’s search and filtering functionalities.
+🔹 The dataset is stored in **MongoDB** to power RecipeTok’s search and filtering functionalities.